Jay225110/Jay225110/README.md

-# Hey, I'm Jayaraj 👋
+# Hey, I'm Jayraj 👋

 🔐 Cybersecurity learner exploring how systems break and how to defend them
 💻 Focused on Web Security, Network Analysis & SOC fundamentals